The UKGC: What Is It & What Does It Do?

 |---|---|

-- Licensing – Deciding who can offer gambling in Great Britain and under what conditions.
+- UKGC Licensing – Deciding who can offer gambling services in Great Britain and under what conditions.

 - Compliance Monitoring – Checking that licence holders follow the rules, through audits, inspections, and data analysis.

-- Consumer Protection – Making sure games are fair, advertised honestly, and that player funds are safeguarded.
+- Consumer Protection – Verifying that games are fair, advertised honestly, and that player funds are safeguarded.

 - Crime Prevention – Investigating links between gambling and criminal activity, including fraud and match-fixing.